rwd/OmekaEuropeanaPlugin/README.md

 Visit `/europeana` and enter your query into the search form, adhering to the [Europeana REST API Query Syntax](http://labs.europeana.eu/api/query/).

+### Shortcode

+To include the Europeana search form elsewhere on your Omeka site, use the shortcode `[europeana_search_form]`.

+For more information on using shortcodes in Omeka, see http://omeka.org/codex/Shortcodes

 ## Change log

 See CHANGELOG.md